Pablorossl/Pablorossl/README.md

-# 👋 ¡Hola!
-Soy Pablo Rosales
+# 👋 Hello!
+I'm Pablo Rosales.

-## 🚀 Desarrollador Full-Stack Aprendiz
+## 🚀 Junior Frontend Developer

-¡Bienvenido a mi perfil de GitHub!
-Soy un apasionado del desarrollo web y ciberseguridad en proceso de aprendizaje, con conocimientos en diversas tecnologías y un enfoque en mejorar cada día.
+Welcome to my GitHub profile!
+I am passionate about web development and cybersecurity.
+I am constantly learning to improve my skills.

-## 🛠️ Tecnologías y Herramientas
+## 🛠️ Technologies and Tools
-- 🔹 **Lenguajes:** HTML, CSS, JavaScript
+- 🔹 **Languages:** HTML, CSS, JavaScript
-- 🔹 **Frontend:** Estoy aprendiendo y mejorando mis habilidades en el desarrollo web
+- 🔹 **Frontend:** Learning and improving my web development skills
-- 🔹 **Backend:** Python (con enfoque en Django y SQL en el futuro)
+- 🔹 **Backend:** Python (focusing on Django and SQL in the future)
-- 🔹 **Control de versiones:** Git y GitHub
+- 🔹 **Version Control:** Git and GitHub
-- 🔹 **Sistemas operativos:** Experiencia en Linux y terminal
+- 🔹 **Operating Systems:** Experience with Linux and terminal

-## 📌 Actualmente aprendiendo
+## 📌 Currently Learning
-- 🔥 Profundizando en **JavaScript** y buenas prácticas de desarrollo
+- 🔥 Deepening my knowledge in **JavaScript** and best development practices
-- 🔥 Conociendo **Django** y **SQL** para mejorar mis habilidades como full stack
+- 🔥 Exploring **Django** and **SQL** to enhance my full-stack skills
-- 🔥 Adquiriendo conocimientos de ciberseguridad a medida que avanzo en desarrollo web
+- 🔥 Improving my **responsive design** and UI/UX skills

-## 🌱 Objetivo
+## 🌱 Goal
-Mi meta es convertirme en un **desarrollador full-stack**, combinando mis conocimientos de frontend con backend, creando aplicaciones web funcionales y seguras.
+My goal is to become a **full-stack developer**, combining my frontend and backend knowledge to create functional and secure web applications.

-## 📫 Conéctate conmigo
+## 📫 Connect with Me
 - 📧 [prosaleslzn@gmail.com]
 - 💼 [https://www.linkedin.com/in/pablo-rosales-lozano-a29428303/]

-¡Gracias por visitar mi perfil! 🚀
+Thanks for visiting my profile! 🚀